Taman Proklamasi: Memorial Satu Tahun Republik Indonesia

 The Memorial Satu Tahun Republik Indonesia (Memorial to the First Anniversary of the Republic of Indonesia) was the first monument to be built in Taman Proklamasi.
-It was inaugurated on August 17, 1946 by Prime Minister Sutan Sjahrir during the time of the allied occupation.
+It was inaugurated on August 17, 1946 by Prime Minister Sutan Sjahrir during the Allied occupation.
 The memorial is in the shape of a small obelisk, with an inscription "Atas Usaha Wanita Jakarta" ("with the effort of the women of Jakarta"), a depiction of the manuscript of the Indonesian independence, and a map of Indonesia.
 Shortly after, the memorial was renamed Tugu Proklamasi.

-Tugu Proklamasi was initiated by several women figures of Indonesia e,g, Jo Masdani, Mien Wiranatakusumah, Zus Ratulangi (daughter of Sam Ratulangi), Zubaedah, and Ms. Gerung.
+Tugu Proklamasi was initiated by several women figures of Indonesia, such as Jo Masdani, Mien Wiranatakusumah, Zus Ratulangi (daughter of Sam Ratulangi), Zubaedah, and Ms. Gerung.
 The sketch of the memorial was done by Kores Siregar, a student from the Bandung Institute of Technology.
 The construction started in July 1946.
-On the eve of the inauguration of the memorial in mid-August, the mayor of Jakarta Suwiryo refused to inaugurate the memorial due to perceived safety issue.
-During the proposed time of the inauguration, the allies had occupied Jakarta and there was a concern that the allies would start a massacre similar with the Amritsar massacre in India.
+On the eve of the inauguration of the memorial in mid-August, the mayor of Jakarta Suwiryo refused to inaugurate the memorial due to a perceived safety issue.
+During the proposed time of the inauguration, the Allies had occupied Jakarta and there was a concern that they would start a massacre similar with the Amritsar massacre in India.

-Despite the perceived concern, the women-initiator of the construction of Tugu Proklamasi decided to contact the prime minister Sutan Sjahrir in the afternoon of August 16, 1946 to lead the inauguration of the memorial.
-Sutan Sjahrir was willing to lead the inauguration and so he took a flight to Jakarta from Yogyakarta to inaugurate the memorial.
-No conflict ensues during the inauguration of the memorial.
+Despite the perceived concern, the women-initiators of the construction of Tugu Proklamasi decided to contact the prime minister Sutan Sjahrir in the afternoon of August 16, 1946 to lead the inauguration of the memorial.
+Sutan Sjahrir was willing to lead the inauguration and so he took a flight to Jakarta from Yogyakarta to inaugurate the memorial, which pushed through without incident.

 On August 14, 1960, the Keng Po newspaper reported that the Angkatan '45 (45 Generation) wanted the Tugu Proklamasi, mentioned as "Tugu Linggarjati", to be destroyed.
 Following the reports, Sukarno ordered the demolition of Tugu Proklamasi and the Proclamation Building in the evening of August 15, 1960.
 The circumstances were strange because the Linggadjati Agreement took place on November 10, 1946, whereas the Tugu Proklamasi was inaugurated on August 17, 1946.
 According to Jo Masdani, at that time the Communist Party of Indonesia had significant power to change the history.
 After the demolition of the memorial, three slabs of marble from the original monument was given to Jo Masdani as a memorial.

-In 1968, the governor of Jakarta Ali Sadikin submitted a proposal to rebuilt the original memorial that was demolished by Sukarno in 1960.
+In 1968, the governor of Jakarta Ali Sadikin submitted a proposal to rebuild the original memorial that was demolished by Sukarno in 1960.
 This proposal was approved and on August 17, 1972, the Proclamation Monument was re-inaugurated at its original location.
 The inauguration was attended by many public and political figures, among them were the former Vice President Hatta.